Same-sex marriage in the Pitcairn Islands

 Same-sex marriage has been legal in the Pitcairn Islands since 14 May 2015.
 An ordinance to permit same-sex marriages was passed 7–0 by the Island Council on 1 April 2015.
 It received royal assent by Governor Jonathan Sinclair on 5 May, and entered into force on 14 May.
+None of the c.
+50 Pitcairn Islanders residing on the island is known to be in a same-sex relationship.
 The Pitcairn Islands was the fourth British Overseas Territory to legalise same-sex marriage after South Georgia and the South Sandwich Islands, Akrotiri and Dhekelia and the British Indian Ocean Territory.

 Background

 The Pitcairn Islands was settled by British mutineers from HMS Bounty, along with the Tahitian men and women who were with them, in 1790.
 The islands were rediscovered by the British in 1814 when Captain Thomas Staines made contact with the islanders.
 Pitcairn Island became a British colony in 1838, and Henderson, Ducie and Oeno were annexed by the British Empire in 1902.
 In 1938, all four islands were incorporated into a single administrative unit.

 In common law, a marriage between persons of the same sex was void ab initio.
 In 1866, in Hyde v Hyde and Woodmansee (a case of polygamy), Lord Penzance's judgment began: "Marriage as understood in Christendom is the voluntary union for life of one man and one woman, to the exclusion of all others."
 Explicit bans on same-sex marriages were enacted in England and Wales in the Nullity of Marriage Act 1971, and later the Matrimonial Causes Act 1973.
 Similar laws were passed in Scotland and Northern Ireland.
 These bans, since repealed, did not apply to the Pitcairn Islands.
 The first four local ordinances having application solely to the islands were passed in 1952.
 One of these ordinances provided for the basis of the islands' legal system, administration and government.
 Two other ordinances provided for the registration of births and deaths, and for the solemnisation of marriages.
 The Marriage Ordinance, enacted on 16 October 1952, did not contain an explicit ban on same-sex marriage, but generally assumed married spouses to be "husband and wife".
+In March 2014, same-sex marriage was legalised in England and Wales with the enactment of the Marriage (Same Sex Couples) Act 2013, but this law does not apply to the territory.